Badge

 What containment measures were taken in the most recent incident ?

-Containment Measures in Most Recent Incident: The containment measures taken in the most recent incident was SSO with MFAIP Allow/Deny ListsSession TimeoutsDevice ChecksGranular Role-Based PermissionsDocument WatermarkingPrint/Download ControlsCopy-Paste SuppressionBrowser-Only ViewersBuilt-In RedactionDRM for FilesAI Boundaries.
+Containment Measures in Most Recent Incident: The containment measures taken in the most recent incident were SSO with MFAIP Allow/Deny ListsSession TimeoutsDevice ChecksGranular Role-Based PermissionsDocument WatermarkingPrint/Download ControlsCopy-Paste SuppressionBrowser-Only ViewersBuilt-In RedactionDRM for FilesAI Boundaries and Disable self-service sign-up on the Developer Portal (temporary mitigation).

 Data Breach Information